-Gina Zavota is Associate Professor and Undergraduate Coordinator of Philosophy at Kent State University.
+Gina Zavota is Associate Professor and Graduate Coordinator of Philosophy at Kent State University.
 She graduated magna cum laude with a B. A. in Philosophy from New York University, where she also studied painting and creative writing.
 In addition, she earned a B.A. in Mathematics from Hunter College (CUNY) before returning to philosophy and obtaining her Ph.D. from Stony Brook University.

 While a doctoral student, she studied in Wuppertal, Germany for three years, two of which were supported by a Deutscher Akademischer Austauschdienst (DAAD) fellowship.
 She has also lived and conducted research in Brussels and Leuven, Belgium, with a Belgian American Educational Foundation (BAEF) fellowship, and in Cairo as an associate of the American University in Cairo.